pasztorpisti/django-universal-view-decorator/README.rst

                 ...

     2. Putting the overridden decorated method into a mixin class that can be added to the base class list of a class based view and can optionally be parametrized through class attributes.
+This way you make the possibly ugly override + decoration only once in the mixin and then you reuse the mixin several times.

-This mixin technique can be used without/instead of a decorator because the decorator logic can be put directly into the overridden method of the mixin class.
+        This mixin technique can also be used without/instead of a decorator because the decorator logic can be put directly into the overridden method of the mixin class.

         .. code-block:: python